 SATELLITE GRAVITY INTERPRETATIONS Detailed, play-oriented basin analyses for many areas (1997-2005) including West Africa (Morocco to Namibia), Nile Delta, Gulf of Mexico, South China Sea and Java Sea areas (proprietary non-exclusive studies integrating magnetic data.
 More), eastern South America (Trinidad to Uruguay), coasts of India (including Pakistan and Bangladesh), the Black Sea, Eastern Canada, East Africa, and North Africa (Atlantic coast of Morocco to Egypt).

 USSR Basement tectonic interpretation of magnetic map of the entire former Soviet Union.
-Comprehensive oversized atlas-style report with associated products available on a proprietary, non-exclusive basis.
+Comprehensive oversized atlas-style report (18 map sheets 60x90 cm; 160-page written report) with associated products available on a proprietary, non-exclusive basis.
 Other analyses of parts of the former Soviet Union, including detailed integrated tectonic analysis of the Caspian Region.
 (1990-94).

 CHINA Regional and concession-level integrated gravity-magnetic interpretation of the eastern half of the country (1995).

 SOUTH AMERICA Detailed regional interpretation of the gravity map of the entire continent (1992).

 IRAN Interpretation of about 50,000 line miles of aeromagnetic data for both hydrocarbon and ferrous mineral exploration.

 EGYPT (Red Sea) Mostly offshore aeromagnetic data interpretation for hydrocarbon exploration.